 The game-changing cherry & bakewell tart with chewy frangipane, crisp pastry and deep cherry flavours.
 It left us all satisfied and stunned at how good it was.
 So much so I had to visit the desert bar to pass on compliments – it was awesome of them to give us one to take home too.

 The damage: £150 + per head with drinks.

-The good: ‘Michelin-starred Pollen Street Social is a modern urban meeting point.
-A place to eat, drink and socialise, both for special occasions, and for informal everyday affairs.’
-I can’t disagree with the headline on their site to be honest as my time here was fun, memorable and the food I loved without reservation.
+The good: “Michelin-starred Pollen Street Social is a modern urban meeting point.
+A place to eat, drink and socialise, both for special occasions, and for informal everyday affairs.”
+I can’t disagree with the headline on their site to be honest, my time here was fun, memorable and the food, well, I loved without reservation!
 The lamb and marmalade cake are a true marvel.
 It’s certainly a place to dine for an occasion and a restaurant I can’t wait to visit again.

 The bad: Getting a smile from our spectacled waitress was the same as getting blood from a stone!